Table of Contents

 - Small Co-op and Condo Buildings: The Advantages & Disadvantages - June 22, 2018

 - Getting Your Rental Security Deposit Back - June 20, 2018

 In 1884, construction at 443 Greenwich Street was completed.
 For the rest of the 19th century and well into the 20th century, this building functioned as a book bindery and a variety of other industrial operations.
 While the building eventually fell by the wayside, it has been rejuvenated into a residential space that reflects its history while also providing residents with the latest amenities.

 Because this building has a history that spans more than 125 years, Metro Loft wanted to honor that legacy.
-With the help of Cetra Ruddy, the end result is a beautifully historic building that features beautiful brick and arched windows which bathe the interior spaces in natural light.
+With the help of Cetra Ruddy, the result is a beautiful historic building that features beautiful brick and arched windows which bathe the interior spaces in natural light.

 The homes inside of 443 Greenwich have a very modern design with elegant touches that showcase the building’s heritage.
 Rich wood beams run across the ceilings of the kitchen and living room.

 These spaces are highlighted by elegant floors and wonderfully executed details.
 Both the master bedroom and bathroom provide an oasis of relaxation.
 The master bathrooms feature a standalone bathtub, as well as a large shower complete with rainfall showerheads.

 Residents of 443 Greenwich will be able to enjoy private valet parking on the secure lower level, relaxing in the building’s private courtyard or getting a great workout in the 75-foot lap pool that’s surrounded by travertine marble walls.
 Exercise enthusiasts can also make use of the building’s fitness center and locker rooms, which are complete with a steam room.